 She often bought different flavors of Kool Aid, mixed it according to the package, but then poured it in Popsicle molds and put them into the freezer.
 Add some chopped fruit before you freeze for double the deliciousness!

-The best ones though, were the ones made with pudding.
+The best ones though, were the ones she made using Jell-O pudding.
 It was up for debate which was the best.
 Chocolate and Banana made it to the top two.
 But occasionally, she would make a vanilla version and add chopped frozen peaches.
 Now, those were delicious!

-If you are looking for economical way to beat the summer heat, make Popsicles for your own kids.
+If you are looking for a frugal way to beat the summer heat, make Popsicles for your own kids.
 All you need is some Popsicle molds, a few ingredients, and a freezer.

 They take very little time to make and pour in the mold.
 Freeze for several hours, or until firm.
 Make them in the morning, and they will be ready to eat during the hot afternoon!

 And kids aren’t the only one who like these.
 Adults do, as well.
 Just ask my son James, and the Country Boy.
-Neither one grew out of checking the freezer in the summer for these cool, delicious treats!
+Neither one has ever grown out of checking the freezer in the summer for these cool, delicious treats!

 1 – 4 oz. pkg.
 Jell-O Chocolate Pudding* (the cooked kind, not instant)